 Editor's note: The security related contents are FFS and depend on SA3 requirements.

-NOTE 1: The UE can determine the received PROSE PC5 DISCOVERY message for 5G ProSe direct discovery solicitation is for 5G ProSe direct discovery based on an indication from the lower layer.
+NOTE 1: The UE can determine the received PROSE PC5 DISCOVERY message for 5G ProSe UE-to-UE relay discovery solicitation is for 5G ProSe direct discovery based on an indication from the lower layer.

 Then, if: